rynocav226/wedding-website/frontend/README.md

 Navigation Menu
 > Put RSVP all the way to the right and make a different style to stand out - DONE
 > Make NavbarBrand into an image of our save the date sticker
-> Put some pages in a dropdown so navbar doesn't collapse until xs screen size
+> Put some pages in a dropdown so navbar doesn't collapse until xs screen size - DONE

 Home Page
 > make the image the full background, overlayed with the text - DONE